JonathanMEdwards/subtext10/doc/language.md

 }
 ```

-The trick is that the formula value of a try-block is a choice, and so the formula value of a recursive try-block (like `match-expr`) is a recursive choice.
-So we can treat the formula value of the parse function itself as an AST.
-In `eval-expr`, `ast: match-expr~` says the input of the function must be a formula value of `match-expr`, which is a choice.
-We then pattern match on the AST: if it is a literal, the expression `ast.literal?~number~value` will pull out the value of the matched number.
-Likewise if it is an addition, the left and right expressions are pulled out, recursively evaluated, and then added.
+The extra result of a try-block is a choice, and the extra result of a recursive try-block is a recursive choice.
+So the extra result of `match-expr` is an AST.
+The clauses of the try-block are labeled `literal?` and `plus?` like in the `expr` choice.
+Completing the correspondence, the matched number is returned as the extra result of the `literal?` clause, and the left and right ASTs are returned as named extra results of the `plus?` clause.
+So the extra result of `match-expr` matches the earlier definition of `expr`.
+In `eval-expr`, `ast: match-expr~` says the input of the function must be the extra result of `match-expr`.
+The rest of the code is identical to `eval-expr`.

-Deep paths into formula values like `ast.literal?~number~value` can be complex.
-We expect that they will not be coded in the abstract, but instead generated in the UI by opening an execution of the formula and clicking on the desired value, which will add any needed labels and generate the correct path.

 ### Repeats

-**split out repeating and then extra results in repeats **

 Often we want to match a repeating pattern.
 Here is an example that matches a CSV (comma separated values) text: